 The theater has opera and ballet performances today but has had many world-famous artists perform on its stage including Frank Sinatra, Ray Charles, Liza Minnelli, and Luciano Pavarotti.

-If you don’t have enough time to see a show, you can still do a 30-minute tour for just 5€.
+If you don’t have enough time to see a show, you can still do a 30-minute guided tour for just 5€.
 You’ll see the interior decorated in gold and the red seats and giant curtain combine for a compelling visual, as well as learn about the art and history of the theater.
 Check the website for tour times.

 12. People watch at Piazza del Ferrarese.